Hamaas Abdul Khaalis: Murder of his family

-On January 18, 1973, Khaalis' family was murdered inside their Washington D.C home, in retaliation for letters that Khaalis had written against the Nation of Islam.
+On January 18, 1973, Khaalis' family was murdered inside their Washington, D.C. home, in retaliation for letters that Khaalis had written against the Nation of Islam.
 Two members of his family survived: his daughter Amina was shot six times and sustained permanent brain damage, and his wife Bibi entered a vegetative state from which she never recovered.
 Khaalis would care for Bibi at home despite her constant moaning.
 Following the shooting, the Nation of Islam mocked Khaalis in their newspaper.

 Hanafi Siege

-In protest of the depiction of Muhammad in film and to bring attention to his family's murderers.
+In protest of the depiction of Muhammad in a film and to bring attention to his family's murderers.
 Khaalis planned and led the 1977 Hanafi Siege, leading to the deaths of two hostages.
 He was tried and convicted, receiving a sentence of 21 to 120 years in prison.

 Death

 Khaalis died at the Federal Correctional Complex Prison in Butner, North Carolina, on November 13, 2003.
 The Hanafi Madh-Hab Center is still operating today but is mostly used by Khaalis' descendants.